Momentum Magazine

 Juan de Fuca Corridor: British Columbia to Washington State

-As the first cross-border corridor in this initiative, the Juan de Fuca Corridor opens up new opportunities for cycling tourism between Canada and the United States.
-This route connects British Columbia with Washington State, allowing cyclists to explore the natural beauty of the Pacific Northwest while experiencing the best of what both countries have to offer.
+As the first cross-border corridor in this initiative, the Juan de Fuca Corridor opens up new opportunities for tourism between Canada and the United States, and there are some great cycling options.
+This route connects British Columbia with Washington State, allowing visitors to explore the natural beauty of the Pacific Northwest while experiencing the best of what both countries have to offer.

 The Juan de Fuca Corridor is expected to attract a significant number of U.S. travelers—Canada’s largest international tourism market.
 According to Destination Canada’s 2024 USA Market Highlights, an estimated 16.2 million U.S. travelers are expected to visit Canada in 2025, spending around $13.7 billion.
 This corridor will allow cycling tourists from both sides of the border to enjoy a seamless and enriched travel experience, promoting environmental sustainability while boosting local economies.